hlascelles/karina_personal_website/_posts/travel-stories/2020-12-15-canary-islands.md

 * Circular walk around Chinyero volcano following the PR-TF 43 trail.
 This is the youngest volcano in Tenerife, that last erupted in 1909.
 * Parts of Ruta de los Volcanes in La Palma, geologically the youngest of the islands.
 A trail paraller to the Ruta de los Volcanes (GR-131) from Refugio El Pilar to Cráter del Hoyo Negro is spectacular, with many calderas, big birds and great pine trees.
 * Caldera de la Laguna in Fuerteventura has been destroyed by mining and hence offers a glimpse of the internal geology of a volcanic cone.
 A short walk up to the caldera is a museum of colorful rocks and exposed layers.
-* Volcano Bayuyo in Fuerteventura offers a beautiful circular walk around the rim of it's caldera.
+* Volcano Bayuyo in Fuerteventura offers a beautiful circular walk around the rim of its caldera.
 Stunning views of the north part of Fuerteventura.

 ##### 2. Sand dunes